chaynHQ/bloom-backend/README.md

 ## Starting the app (without Docker)

 To run the project without Docker, you'll need to make sure PostgreSQL is installed and running on your system.
 The `.env` variables may need to be updated to the credentials used on your local system.
-To install [PostgreSQL](https://www.PostgreSQLql.org/download/) on your mamchine
+To install [PostgreSQL](https://www.PostgreSQLql.org/download/) on your machine

-- Skip these steps if this is not your first time running the app locally
+   Follow these steps the first ever time youre running this project on your machine:

    - Create a database in your local database and name it `bloom`.
       (You can use this SQL statement: `CREATE DATABASE bloom WITH OWNER = postgres ENCODING = 'UTF8' CONNECTION LIMIT = -1;`)

-   - Generate an ormconfig.json file
-      `yarn typeorm:migration:generate -- bloom_backend`

-      if the message above is returned the message below, that's okay:

-      ```shell
-      No changes in database schema were found - cannot generate a migration.
-To create a new empty migration use typeorm migration:create command
-      ```

-- Don't skip these steps:

-   - Run `yarn typeorm:migration:run`
+   - Run `cat ./bloom_db_local.sql | docker exec -i bloom-local-db pg_restore --verbose --clean --no-acl --no-owner -U postgres -d bloom`

+   Follow these steps to run the project:

    - Run `yarn start:dev`
    - You should see this in the shell output:
       ```shell
       Listening on localhost:3000, CTRL+C to stop
       ```

-## Starting the app (with Docker)
+## Starting the app (with Docker) - RECOMMENDED

 The project is containerized and can be run solely in docker - both the PostgreSQL database and NestJs app.
-To use Docker, make sure it is already installed on your machine.
+To use Docker, make sure it is already installed and running on your machine.
 For more information on how to install [docker](https://www.docker.com/get-started)

-- Run `docker-compose up -d`
+- Run `docker-compose up`
-- Run `yarn typeorm:migration:run`
+- You should see this in the shell output in docker:
+      ```shell
+      Listening on localhost:3000, CTRL+C to stop
+      ```
+  *To populate the database run the command below in a new terminal*
+- Run `cat ./bloom_db_local.sql | docker exec -i bloom-local-db pg_restore --verbose --clean --no-acl --no-owner -U postgres -d bloom`

 *Note: you can use an application like Postman to test the apis locally*

 ## TypeOrm Migrations

 A migration in TypeORM is a single file with SQL queries to update a database schema as needed.
 To get started with migrations:

 1. Generate Migration
-- `yarn typeorm:migration:generate -- bloom_backend` - This command generates the necessary `ormconfig.json` file and sql queries
+- `yarn migration:generate -- bloom_backend` - This command generates sql queries.

 2. Run Migration
-- `yarn typeorm:migration:run` - This command updates the database schema
+- `yarn migration:run` - This command updates the database schema

 3. Revert Migration
-- `typeorm:migration:revert` - Reverting a migration runs the down method in the migration file.
+- `yarn migration:revert` - Reverting a migration runs the down method in the migration file.
 This is useful in case we made a schema change we no longer want.

 ## Deployment